SFSteffensen/Master-CV/CV/English-CV.typ

   dates: dates-helper(start-date: "Sep 2018", end-date: "Sep 2024"),
   url: "https://multiline.dk",
   highlights: (
-    "I worked as a youth worker at Multiline, specifically in the storage and packaging department.
-My duties included material sorting and ensuring the proper disposal and recycling of waste.", ),
+    [I worked as a youth worker at Multiline, specifically in the storage and packaging department.
+My duties included material sorting and ensuring the proper disposal and recycling of waste.], ),
 )